 Measuring your employee engagement is just the first step.
 The second — taking action — is even more important, as this is how you will boost your employee satisfaction, productivity and performance.

 With your real-time employee data in tow, you can make rapid, well-informed decisions, and drive the change your employees really want to see.
 If members of your team are reporting a lack of work-life balance, for example, you should consider making changes to your flexible working policies.

 Then you can compare your employee engagement scores to thousands of other relevant companies across the globe using our benchmarking tools, and set benchmarks for yourself in the areas you’d like to improve on.

-When you democratise the engagement process, you give everyone the power to drive change.
+When you democratize the engagement process, you give everyone the power to drive change.
 Feedback leads to insights, which leads to action, which leads to change.
 When you close this loop and demonstrate that you’re really listening to and acting upon your employees’ feedback, you’ll start to see an improvement in your employee engagement scores.